deveel/deveel.webhooks/docs/notifications/webhook_notifier.md

         [HttpPost("{tenantId}")]
         public async Task<IActionResult> Post([FromRoute]string tenantId, [FromBody] EventModel webEvent) {
-            // The service requires an instance of EventInfo
+            // The service requires an instance of 'EventInfo'
             // to trigger the notification process and we assume
             // your EventModel class can create one var eventInfo = webEvent.AsEventInfo();